Ways to Improve Gut Health Naturally

 Onions are high in prebiotics, which can help promote the growth of good bacteria.
 To make the most of these nutrient-rich foods you should avoid as many available refined foods (think white flour and white sugar-based anything), which feed the bacteria in your gut that we don’t want and which disturbs your gut health.

 As per our expert physician Dr. Rachel Sharma, she suggests sufferers to specialize in a diet rich in probiotics and fermented foods that promote the proliferation of excellent bacteria.
+Additionally most of the foods that promote a healthy gut also are waist-friendly.
+So, follow these healthy diets for a healthy gut, fit body and a happy life!!!

 #guthealth #digestion #healthydiet #digestivesystem #wellness #goodhealth #immunity #clinqon_india